mehulkar/mehulkar.com/source/index.md

 I spent at the [Maharishi School of the Age of Enlightenment][2].

 If you're a human, it would be nice to meet you and learn your story.
-If you're a web crawler, it would cool to meet you and learn your story.
+If you're a web crawler, it would be cool to meet you and learn your story.

 [1]: https://www.facebook.com/FridgeWaves